 - a.
 It is the responsibility of the Show Committee to plan and implement the New Jersey State 4-H Championship Horse Show. - b.
-The decisions of the Show Committee are final and may supersede the decision of a Show Official or Judge when deemed by the Committee to be in the best interest of the Show. - c.
-The Employee Liaison of Rutgers Cooperative Extension may overrule any decision of a Show Official or Show Committee if their decision conflicts with the policies or mission of Rutgers Cooperative Extension and the Department of 4-H Youth Development.
+The decisions of the Show Committee are final and may supersede the decision of a Show Official or Judge when deemed by the Committee to be in the Show's best interest. - L. The Employee Liaison of Rutgers Cooperative Extension may overrule any Show Official or Show Committee decision if their decision conflicts with the policies or mission of Rutgers Cooperative Extension and the Department of 4-H Youth Development.

-L. Teams & Championships
+M. Teams & Championships

 - a.
 County Championships will be announced in the following divisions to the county team with the highest number of points in that division: Dressage (including Western), English, Games, Western (including Ranch), Driving, and VSE. - i.
-County Team -- A county team will consist of all county exhibitors in a division.
+County Team -- A county team will comprise all county exhibitors in a division.
 Points awarded will be based on the number of entries in the class. - b.
 Points accumulated in each division will only count towards the championship in that division. - c.
 Calculation of championship points will be determined in the following manner: - i.
-Only the score (points) of the highest placing person from each county in a class will be tabulated into the county team score. - d.
-Points shall be earned according to the number of horses shown and judged in a particular class as follows.
+Only the score (points) of the highest placing person from each county in a class will be tabulated into the county team score.

+d.
+Points shall be earned according to the number of horses shown and judged in a particular class as follows:

-of horses 1 st 2nd 3rd 4 th 5 th 6 th 7 th 8th 9th 10th
+of horses 1 st 2 nd 3 rd 4 5 6 th

 1 1

 2 2 1

 3 3 2 1

 4 4 3 2 1

 5 5 4 3 2 1

 6 6 5 4 3 2 1

-7 7 6 5 4 3 2 1
+7 7 6 5 4 3 2

-8 8 7 6 5 4 3 2 1
+8 8 7 6 5 4 3

-9 9 8 7 6 5 4 3 2 1
+9 9 8 7 6 5 4

-or more 10 9 8 7 6 5 4 3 2 1
+or more 10 9 8 7 6 5